marcduiker/marcduiker.github.io/_posts/2018-06-21-the-anatomy-of-function-naming.md

 ... and then you need to understand the regex as well ;).

-In addition you will only be notified of an invalid `[FunctionName]` attribute during runtime:
+In addition, you will only be notified of an invalid `[FunctionName]` attribute during runtime:

 `"Orchestrator function 'HelloName' failed:`
 `The function 'Hello.Activity' doesn't exist, is disabled, or is not an activity function.` `The following are the active activity functions: '...'"`

-If we could use a type safe way of naming functions, invalid names could be detected much earlier.
+If we could use a type-safe way of naming functions, invalid names could be detected much earlier.

 ## Naming is Hard